When calculating heat transfer or pressure and head loss it is important to know if a fluid flow is laminar, transitional or turbulent

 There are in general three types of fluid flow in pipes

 Laminar flow generally happens when dealing with small pipes and low flow velocities.
 Laminar flow can be regarded as a series of liquid cylinders in the pipe, where the innermost parts flow the fastest, and the cylinder touching the pipe isn't moving at all.

 In turbulent flow vortices, eddies and wakes make the flow unpredictable.
 Turbulent flow happens in general at high flow rates and with larger pipes.

-Shear stress for turbulent flow is a function of the density - ρ.
+Shear stress in a turbulent flow is a function of density - ρ.

 Turbulent or laminar flow is determined by the dimensionless Reynolds Number.

 The Reynolds number is important in analyzing any type of flow when there is substantial velocity gradient (i.e. shear.)
 It indicates the relative significance of the viscous effect compared to the inertia effect.
 The Reynolds number is proportional to inertial force divided by viscous force.

 - transient when 2300 < Re < 4000